JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez_and_Olga_Lopez/Las_Preguntas.md

 (3) In our current society, when we want to appeal to the most sacred, to the deepest and most authentic of each one of us, we use the expression: “in conscience”.
 Thus, we vote or decide in conscience.
 In this document we find the following paragraph:

 > _Religion has at one time or another sanctioned all sorts of contrary and inconsistent behavior, has at some time approved of practically all that is now regarded as immoral or sinful.
 Conscience, untaught by experience and unaided by reason, never has been, and never can be, a safe and unerring guide to human conduct.
 Conscience is not a divine voice speaking to the human soul.
-It is merely the sum total of the moral and ethical content of the mores of any current stage of existence; it simply represents the humanly conceived ideal of reaction in any given set of circumstances._ ([UB 92:2.6](/en/The_Urantia_Book/92#p2_6))
+It is merely the sum total of the moral and ethical content of the mores of any current stage of existence; it simply represents the humanly conceived ideal of reaction in any given set of circumstances._ (<a id="a53_590"></a>[UB 92:2.6](/en/The_Urantia_Book/92#p2_6))

 In light of these qualifications, where should it be left, or what consideration does our own conscience deserve?

-> (4) _And this sacred heritage of animal ascent, evolutionary religion, must ever continue to be refined and ennobled by the continuous censorship of revealed religion and by the fiery furnace of genuine science._ ([UB 92:3.10](/en/The_Urantia_Book/92#p3_10))
+> (4) _And this sacred heritage of animal ascent, evolutionary religion, must ever continue to be refined and ennobled by the continuous censorship of revealed religion and by the fiery furnace of genuine science._ (<a id="a57_216"></a>[UB 92:3.10](/en/The_Urantia_Book/92#p3_10))

 We have already commented that the two types of religion (natural and revealed) serve to make us evolve, and that they themselves have to evolve; however, we always find great resistance to accepting them on the part of man.
 In the case of science or philosophy, or history, scholars propose, and among themselves they may or may not reach agreements, but ordinary people have no objection to accepting one proposal or another.